-You are not horrible.
+“You are not horrible.
 You are what God needs you to be for your kids.
-I mean, sometimes we need to adapt, learn and grow but did you ever try to stop fighting what is natural for you and just go with it?
+Did you ever try to stop fighting what is natural for you and just go with it?”

 You have specific talents and strengths and abilities that are unique to you – given by God to equip you to raise these children—your children.
-I know there are a thousand ways in which you feel you’re doing things wrong, a thousand ways you feel you don’t “measure up,” but the the truth is that there are a thousand ways in which you’re doing things right that are unique to you and your children and the people that God loves with His whole heart, right there in your home.
+I know there are a thousand ways in which you feel you’re doing things wrong, a thousand ways you feel you don’t “measure up,” but the the truth is that there are a thousand ways in which you’re doing things right that are unique to you and the people God loves with His whole heart, right there in your home.

-You are not horrible.
-You are what God needs you to be for your kids.
+You are exactly what God needs you to be for your kids.